badges/shields/CONTRIBUTING.md

 [these impeccable guidelines][code review guidelines].

 You can perform first reviews of simple changes, like badge additions.
-You can also review @paulmelnikow's changes, most of which are otherwise self- reviewed.
+You can also review @paulmelnikow's changes, most of which are otherwise self-reviewed.

 You can monitor [issues][] and the [chat room][], and help other people who have questions about contributing to Shields, or using it for their projects.

-Feel free to reach out to @paulmelnikow if you'd need help "plugging in."
+Feel free to reach out to @paulmelnikow if you'd need help "plugging in".

 [code review guidelines]: http://amyciavolino.com/assets/MindfulCommunicationInCodeReviews.pdf
 [issues]: https://github.com/badges/shields/issues